gren-bean/advent_of_code/2021/README.md

 ### Day 9
 - **Part1**: Representing the 2-D grid as an adjaceny list graph made searching for the low points much easier.
 The lowest points are simply the points where all neighboring nodes are higher value.
 - **Part2**: Starting from each of the lowest points in Part1, we can run a breadth-first search out to the ridgelines (defined as nodes of height `9`) to determine basin sizes

+### Day 10
+- Both parts of this challenge were solved maintaining a FIFO queue of expected closing bracket characters for each line, using a python `list`